-We at Greenleaf Book Group would like to take a moment to congratulate our authors who have books coming out this April.
+We at Greenleaf Book Group would like to take a moment to congratulate our authors who have books coming out this June.

 Well done!
 All your hard work and dedication has paid off, and we’re honored to be partners in your latest and greatest work.